tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 | `OS Version` (dropdown menu) → `Download more simulator runtimes...`  |

 - download `iOS 9.3 Simulator` runtime (the last version supported by iPhone 4s)
-- create simulator for iPhone 4s using downloaded runtime
+- create simulator of iPhone 4s using downloaded runtime

 ### (how to) delete all application data